Haitam-Makhfi/noteTakingApp/README.md

 ### Process

-Hello hope you're doing well . i started my planning by righting some pseudo code which i find to be helpful for writing clean code good and making sure that my code is **SOLID** and after that i started by building the skeleton of the project AKA where the notes are going to be stored what technology to use for raw text to html conversion ext.
+Hello hope you're doing well . i started my planning by righting some pseudo code which i find to be helpful for writing clean code and making sure that my code is **SOLID** and after that i started by building the skeleton of the project AKA where the notes are going to be stored what technology to use for raw text to html conversion ext.

 ### Built with